tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 It's repo is [here](https://gitlab.com/tobben/hangprinter).

 The Hangprinter Project has a goal of auto-calibration.
-That requires locating anchor points by sampling relative line lengths with tight lines at unknown positions.
+That requires locating anchor points by sampling relative line lengths with straight lines at unknown positions.
 This code tries to optimize the anchor positions to fit the samples of relative line lengths.

 Note that this code assumes that the B-anchor has a positive x-coordinate.